-How To Send and Receive Text messages on a PC Without a Phone
+How To Send and Receive Text Messages on a PC Without a Phone

 Pinger Textfree Web

 Pinger Textfree Web is a neat website that gives you a free online phone number and a textfree.us email address to use.
 You can use the account to send and receive texts as you see fit.
 When signing up, you need to provide a valid zip code and will then need to choose a phone number to assign to your account.

 Install the app and sign in with a Google or Facebook account on both instances of Pushbullet.
 From there you can select SMS from the menu, compose your message, add a recipient(s) and send the message.

-That aside, the app supports Chrome, Firefox, Safari, Opera and IE. It works on desktops, mobile and tablets and has a very tidy UI.
+That aside, the app supports Chrome, Firefox, Safari, Opera, and IE. It works on desktops, mobiles, and tablets and has a very tidy UI.

 Once installed, you sign in with your Google account and you will see a small MightyText icon appear in the browser window.
 You will also be sent to an authorization page that will allow Google to access MightyText.
 Once done, you will be returned to your browser and can use the SMS app the same way as these others.

 You also need to configure a Sender ID to make it look like you are sending from your cellphone if you want that feature.
-If you do that, any SMS you receive will appear on your phone and not in Skype so you may not actually want to do that.
+If you do that, any SMS you receive will appear on your phone and not on Skype so you may not actually want to do that.